 Did You Do What Your Landlord Requested?

-If you got a Demand for Possession from your landlord for non-payment of rent, for creating a health hazard, or for causing extensive and continuing damage to the property, it should say you must either do something or move out within seven days.
-For example, for non-payment of rent, the demand will say you must pay rent or move out within seven days.
+If you got a demand for possession from your landlord for any reason listed above, it should say you must either do something or move out within seven days.
+For example, for nonpayment of rent, the demand will say you must pay rent or move out within seven days.
 For a health hazard or damage to the property, the demand will say you must repair the damage or remove the health hazard or move out within seven days.

 If you comply with the demand and your landlord still files a complaint for eviction against you, you have a defense.
 If you use this defense, be ready to show the court what you did to meet the landlord’s demands.